MarcoMartins86/CDRSandbox/README.md

 ### Repository pattern
 So we can use multiple different repositories or just to exchange to another in the future.

-### Clickhouse for database
+### ClickHouse for database
 Since datasets can be huge (GB), certainly it would bring relational databases (RDBMS) like SQL Server, PostgreSQL, and the like to their knees since they are row oriented.
 And so, I went with another approach more appropriate for this kind of data.

-Clickhouse is a high-performance, column-oriented SQL database management system (DBMS) for online analytical processing (OLAP).
+ClickHouse is a high-performance, column-oriented SQL database management system (DBMS) for online analytical processing (OLAP).
 It states that it can handle trillions of rows in and query results in near real-time.
-However, Clickhouse has at least one drawback, it can't handle data updates easily.
+However, ClickHouse has at least one drawback, it can't handle data updates easily.
 Nevertheless, given that our datasets are immutable that scenario will not affect us.

 Table data types selected: